-The beam transport system joining the Tandem and the AGS was installed in a new 640 meter long tunnel.
-Each of three major bending sections is achromatic in the horizontal plane and the long straight sections comprise a simple doublet line with point-to-point focusing.
-Beam profile monitors (harps) and Faraday cups [4] can be inserted pneumatically.
-Special lens configurations near the Tandem and the AGS provide optimal matching into the transport line and into the AGS.
-The vacuum, maintained by passive distributed getter pumps [5] in conjunction with a few small ion pumps, is better than 10^{-9} Torr throughout the line.
+The 640 meter long HITL joining the Tandem and the AGS contains two long straight sections which use quadrupole doublets in a point-to-point focusing scheme, and three major bending sections which are achromatic in the horizontal plane.
+Special quadrupole configurations near the Tandem and the AGS provide optimal matching into the transport line and into the AGS.
+Beam profile monitors (harps) and Faraday cups can be inserted pneumatically.
+The vacuum maintained by passive distributed getter pumps in conjunction with a few small ion pumps, is better than $10^{-9}$ Torr throughout the line.